Weather Routing

 Tracks that are in the wake of other

-tracks are considered slow and pruned.
+tracks are considered slow and are discarded (pruned).
 In the figure

 to the right, the green